brownt47/R-For-Data-Science-Solutions/Chapter 3.9.1 Solutions.md

 ```
   ![image](/images/Exercise3.9.1.1j.png)

 Now we have a pie chart.
-I am sure there are more features we can add to clean it up, but I am trying to just create things from the text or documentation within R as best as I can stumble upon.
+I am sure there are more features and structures we can add to clean it up, but I am trying to just create things from the text or documentation within R as best as I can stumble upon.
 Just trying things out and playing around with settings seems to be a major theme to this text.

-Not to neglect our `class` data:
+Not to neglect our `class` data for creating a pie chart:

 ```r
 ggplot(data = mpg) +